Do you use dry shampoo? Are you tired of spending $$$ on those small dry shampoo containers? I know I was, so I decided to make my own.

 - 3 Tablespoons Cocoa Powder

-- Add the arrowroot powder, bentonite clay and first scoop of cooca powder to a medium dish and throughly mix until you have a consistent color.
+Add the arrowroot powder, bentonite clay, and first scoop of cocoa powder to a medium dish and thoroughly mix until you have a consistent color.

-- Follow with more cocoa powder as needed.
-Make sure to fully stir in all of the cocoa powder before adding more so you can check the consitancy of the color.
+Follow with more cocoa powder as needed.
+Make sure to fully stir in all of the cocoa powder before adding more so you can check the consistency of the color.

 - If you add a little too much, not to worry, you can simply add in more arrowroot powder and or bentonite clay.